coinspect/wallet-security-ranking/ranking-changelog.md

                   changes:
                       - check: "Alerts on phishing DApps"
                         change: "0 → 100"
-                        reason: "Initially, the dApp used did not trigger any warnings.
-Re-testing with a different dApp successfully triggered the alert."
+                        reason: "The initial test failed due to a mistake in the malicious dApp URL.
+Once the correct URL was used, the alert was triggered as expected."
                 - name: "MetaMask"
                   changes:
                       - check: "List and revoke token approvals"